Huis Willet - Holthuysen

 Historische tulpen

 In de tuin staan enkele, dubbele en geveerde tulpen, effen, gevlamde en gestreepte tulpen, enkele, dubbele en trosnarcissen, oranje en gele keizerskronen, blauwe druifjes en hyacinten.
 De bloeiperiode loopt van eind maart tot half mei.
-Maar dit jaar staan vooral de historische tulpen uit de tijd van het echtpaar Willet-Holthuysen centraal: ‘Duc van Tol Scarlet’ (1850) rood, ‘Julia Farnese’ (1853) roodwit gevlamd, ‘Clara Butt’ (1889) roze, ‘Greuze’ (1891) paars met rood, en ‘Prinses Elisabeth’ (1898) roze.

 Openingstijden

-maandag t/m vrijdag van 10- 17 uur,
+maandag t/m zondag van 10- 17 uur.

 House Willet-Holthuysen

-The double mansion on Herengracht the Willet-Holthuysen House has important historic interiors.
+The double mansion on Herengracht the House Willet-Holthuysen has important historic interiors.
 There are salons in Neo-Louis XVI style and the garden is designed as a symmetrical French style garden.
 The house takes its name from the couple who lived here at the end of the 19th century: Abraham Willet and Louisa Holthuysen.
 After the widow’s death in 1895, they donated the house and collection to the city Amsterdam, with the intention that it would become a museum.

 Baroque garden